 Our program provides training in the psychiatric assessment and treatment of children, from infancy to late adolescence.
-Our fellows train in settings ranging from LAC+USC, our large safety net medical center, to Children’s Hospital Los Angeles, a private tertiary care center.
+Our fellows train in settings ranging from Los Angeles General Medical Center, our large safety net medical center, to Children’s Hospital Los Angeles, a private tertiary care center.
 Fellows learn to understand the whole child: from the child’s neurobiology to their rich inner life to the context of their family, school and neighborhood.
 The first year of fellowship consists of hospital-based rotations in the emergency room, adolescent inpatient, consultation-liaison and pediatric neurology services.
 In their second year, fellows focus on treating children in the outpatient setting, providing both medication and psychotherapy.
 In both years, fellows gain experience, serving as the “quarterback” of an interdisciplinary team.

 Our faculty consists of expert educators, neuroscientists, psychoanalysts and community psychiatrists, who mentor fellows during their time with us.
 We are fortunate to have a concentration of faculty with substantial strength in the performing and visual arts and who are adept at incorporating their creative skills and capacity to play into their work with children and families.

 Our learning and working environment emphasizes collegiality and respect for the professional and personal needs of our team members.
 For this reason, we place high importance on recruiting fellows with histories of ethical and collegial behavior.
 While child psychiatry is emotionally demanding work, our fellows and faculty find meaning in providing compassionate and effective care to children who need their help.
 This sense of meaning in work is protective against burnout.
 Lastly, the well-being of our fellows is also supported by groups, mindfulness sessions, chiefs’ meetings and a yearly retreat.